A Poisson basis theorem for symmetric algebras of infinite-dimensional Lie algebras: Introduction

 \section{Introduction}

+{ Let $\kk$ be a field of characteristic zero.
+Recall that a Poisson algebra $A$ is a commutative $k$-algebra equipped with a skew-symmetric $\kk$-bilinear map

-The paper deals with, and is motivated by, Ascending Chain Conditions on Poisson ideals in certain classes of Poisson algebras.
-More precisely, let $\kk$ be a field of characteristic zero.
-We study noetherianity of certain systems of Poisson ideals in the symmetric algebra $S(\gg)$ of a $\mathbb Z$-graded Lie $\kk$-algebra $\gg$.
-This problem is related to the following general question: for which Lie algebras $\gg$ is the system of two-sided ideals of the enveloping algebra $U(\gg)$ noetherian?
+such that for each $a\in A$ the map $\{a,-\}:A\to A$ yields a derivation.
+By a Poisson ideal we mean an ideal $I$ of $A$ such that $\{a,I\}\subseteq I$ for all $a\in A$.} This paper deals with, and is motivated by, Ascending Chain Conditions on Poisson ideals in certain classes of Poisson algebras.
+More precisely, we study noetherianity of certain systems of Poisson ideals in the symmetric algebra $S(\gg)$ of a $\mathbb Z$-graded Lie $\kk$-algebra $\gg$. { Here $S(\gg)$ can be identified with the polynomial ring $\kk[\MM]$ with $\MM$ a $\kk$-basis for $\gg$ (understood as formal variables) and the canonical Poisson structure is induced from the Lie bracket on $\gg$}.

+{ The problem above} is related to the following general question: for which Lie algebras $\gg$ is the system of two-sided ideals of the enveloping algebra $U(\gg)$ noetherian?
 For instance, in \cite[Conjecture 1.3]{PS} the following was conjectured:

 \begin{conjecture} Let $W_+$ be the positive Witt algebra, which has basis $\{e_n : n \in \ZZ_{\geq 1}\}$ with \beq [e_n, e_m ]= (m-n) e_{n+m}. \eeq The system of two-sided ideals of $U(W_+)$ satisfies the ACC. \end{conjecture}